WylieYYYY/timezone-clock/README.md

 Use *setup.sh* to setup. **For Bash and Apache on Linux.**
 > Modification will be needed for other shells, server hosting programs or operating systems.

+Server should be pointing to the parent directory and index.html Remove the following files before starting a public server:
+- .git
+- .gitignore
+- README.md
+- screenshot.png
+- screenshot-menu.png
+- setup.sh

+#### Setup script summary
-> Summary of the script, variables are in square brackets:
+For for other shells, server hosting programs or operating systems, here is a summary of the setup script, variables are in square brackets:
 1. Read in user's appid
 2. If no appid is supplied, use `{{OPENWEATHERMAP_APPID}}` as user's appid
 3. Replace all occurence of `target_key = "&units=metric&appid=[wildcard match anything]";` with `target_key = "\&units=metric\&appid={{OPENWEATHERMAP_APPID}}";` in `scripts/apiproxy.php`